Office Accident Claims

 What Regulations are Mandatory?

-Every business must have a level of safety and fire preparedness in place to reduce the risk of casualties.
+Every business must have a level of safety and fire preparedness in place to reduce the risk of workplace injuries and accidents.
 The UK specifically requires that employees be trained in basic emergency preparedness (the level varying dependent upon the type of business).
 Additionally, businesses must have a means to minimise potential dangers such as fires using fire extinguishers, alarms, proper containment of materials, etc. But it is not just fire hazards.
 The premises, the equipment, the egresses, the restrooms, and the other employees are just some areas where an accident can occur.
 Should you find that the mandatory regulations for a business have not been followed, you may have grounds for a claim.

 It can include things like: